MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ---------|-------------------------------
 `json`   | JSON string.
 This setting is the default `jsonc`  | Colorized JSON
+`table`  | ASCII table with keys as column headings `tsv`    | Tab-separated values, with no keys
 `yaml`   | YAML, a human-readable alternative to JSON `yamlc`  | Colorized YAML
-`table`  | ASCII table with keys as column headings `tsv`    | Tab-separated values, with no keys
 `none`   | No output other than errors and warnings

 > [!WARNING]
 > The output you choose can be written to your log file.
-> Use an output format of `none` for Azure CLI commands that return any form of secrets such as API keys and credentials.
+> Use an output format of `none` for Azure CLI commands that return secrets such as API keys and credentials.
 > For more information, see [None output format](#none-output-format).

 ## JSON output format (default)